 A day laborer is defined as an individual hired and paid one day at a time without an agreement that the individual will be hired or work again in the future [24 CFR 5.603(b)].
+Income earned as a day laborer is not considered nonrecurring income.

-A seasonal worker is defined as an individual who is hired into a short-term position (e.g., for which the customary employment period for the position is six months or fewer) and the employment begins about the same time each year (such as summer or winter).
+A seasonal worker is defined as an individual who is hired into a short-term position(e.g., for which the customary employment period for the position is six months or fewer) and the employment begins about the same time each year (such as summer or winter).
 Typically, the individual is hired to address seasonal demands that arise for the particular employer or industry [24 CFR 5.603(b)].
 Some examples of seasonal work include employment limited to holidays or agricultural seasons.
 Seasonal work may include but is not limited to employment as a lifeguard, ballpark vendor, or snowplow driver [Notice PIH 2023-27].
+Income earned as a seasonal worker is not considered nonrecurring income.